 2) We research with Indigenous groups on their terms, meaning that we work on their research questions and priorities, they co-design the project, they own the data, and they get paid;

 3) We work with projects that prioritize collaboration with Indigenous researchers at all stages, from undergraduate research assistants to graduate students to community-based researchers;

-4) Ethics clearance from Aboriginal Nations is required for all and any research in established territories, even if not required by the university;
+4) Where they exist, ethics permits or permissions from Indigenous Nations is required for all research in homelands and territories, even (especially) if not required by the university or PI;

-5) All protocols for removing animals, plants, or other objects from the Land, and listening to elders and Traditional knowledge holders must be observed.
+5) All local protocols for removing animals, plants, or other objects from the Land, must be observed.
 The lab grows tobacco and other gifts for this purpose.

 As of 2020, Memorial University has a new policy that requires written, collective consent from Indigenous groups for any researcher at the university to be on a funding application, or to begin planning research at all.
 Dr. Liboiron is rather fond of this policy, since they helped create it.